 The campground has 34 campsites with full hookups.
-Rates are $22 per night, plus tax and a $6.70 reservation fee.
-There are also equestrian campsites available and a primitive backpacking campsite, a 2.5-mile hike.
+Rates are $22 per night, plus tax and a non-refundable $6.70 reservation fee.
+There are also equestrian campsites available and a primitive backpacking campsite ($5 per person), which entails a 2.5-mile hike.
 The primitive site has a picnic table and fire ring.

 Myakka River State Park

 One of Florida’s oldest and largest state parks, Myakka River State Park has three campgrounds with a total of 90 sites.

 Every site has water hookups and 50 amp electric service, and the 38 sites in the new Palmetto Ridge campground also have sewer hookups.
 A dump station is available for everybody else.
 Sites in all three campgrounds have fire rings and picnic tables.

 The park is paradise for cyclists and paddlers, not to mention hikers and wildlife observation.
 I was amazed how close I could get to a red-shouldered hawk sitting quietly in a tree.